Is ChatGPT a Biomedical Expert? -- Exploring the Zero-Shot Performance of Current GPT Models in Biomedical Tasks: Results

 \subsection{Task 11 B Phase A}

-We participated with 4 systems in Task 11 B Phase A, the systems names and their properties are listed as follows: \begin{itemize} \item UR-gpt4-zero-ret corresponds to GPT-4 with query expansion. \item UR-gpt3.5-turbo-zero corresponds to GPT-3.5-turbo with query expansion. \item UR-gpt4-simple corresponds to GTP-4 without query expansion. \item UR-gpt3.5-t-simple corresponds to GPT-3.5-turbo without query expansion. \end{itemize}
+We participated with 4 systems in Task 11 B Phase A, the systems' names and their properties are listed as follows: \begin{itemize} \item UR-gpt4-zero-ret corresponds to GPT-4 with query expansion. \item UR-gpt3.5-turbo-zero corresponds to GPT-3.5-turbo with query expansion. \item UR-gpt4-simple corresponds to GTP-4 without query expansion. \item UR-gpt3.5-t-simple corresponds to GPT-3.5-turbo without query expansion. \end{itemize}

-The following table \ref{tab:phaseABatches} show the results of our systems participating in the 4 batches.
+The following Table \ref{tab:phaseABatches} shows the results of our systems participating in the 4 batches.
 MAP was the official metric to compare the systems.
 N stands for the number of participating systems in each batch.

-One clear observation is that GPT-4 outperforms GPT-3.5-turbo in all batches except batch 3.
+One observation is that GPT-4 achieved better results than GPT-3.5-turbo in all batches except batch 3.
 It seems to perform better in both query expansion and reranking without query expansion.
 Query expansion consistently improves the results for all models in all batches.
-It greatly improves recall in all batches and in most batches precision is also slightly increased except in batch 1 where it leads to decreased precision for GPT-3.5-turbo but overall improved F1 score.
+It greatly improves recall in all batches, and in most batches, precision is also slightly increased except in batch 1, where it leads to decreased precision for GPT-3.5-turbo but an overall improved F1 score.

 In general, our approach performs worse than most systems.
-This could be due to the fact that we don't do any embedding based neural retrieval, but instead only rely on the keywords created by the models in the query expansion step and the relevancy ranking provided by PubMed.
-The reranking window of only 50 articles titles might also be too small, or the information provided by the titles is not sufficient for a more effective reranking.
+This could be due to the fact that we do not do any embedding based neural retrieval, but instead only rely on the keywords created by the models in the query expansion step and the relevancy ranking provided by PubMed.
+The reranking window of only 50 article titles might also be too small, or the information provided by the titles is not sufficient for a more effective reranking.
 A thorough ablation study in future work could help explain the contribution of these individual factors to the overall system performance.

-Using only query expansion in the retrieval phase, and not having to do any embedding calculations during indexing, does come with advantages for applying such an approach to existing or huge search use-cases where efficient reindexing with more advanced embedding based approaches might not be feasible.
-On the other hand, the used models do take several seconds for creating results for both rereanking and query expansion, which limits their usefulness in classical enterprise-search use-cases where sub second response times are often expected.
+Using only query expansion in the retrieval phase and not having to do any embedding calculations during indexing does come with advantages for applying such an approach to existing or huge search use-cases where efficient reindexing with more advanced embedding based approaches might not be feasible.
+On the other hand, the used models do take several seconds to create results for both reranking and query expansion, which could limit their usefulness in classical enterprise-search use-cases if sub-second response times are expected.